 Explained in more detail that Tigit won’t test drive motorbikes.

 There have been no rental companies to successfully scale the Yamaha Nouvo as a rental scooter.
 Small companies, or Vietnamese households will buy a few for around $200+ and charge 1 million dong monthly rentals to get a quick return on investment.
 Risk free and a good business model to make a few extra dollars.

 Try and scale this up beyond 20 rental vehicles and the breakdown problem becomes a very real issue.
 Stock control becomes difficult as multiple vehicles can breakdown in a day, resulting in a quick turnover of scooters among clients.
 It can also be hard to gain transaction as being a reputable and reliable company.
 A few friends may introduce referrals, but a wall is hit as to how far the small community circles can go.

 At Tigit we reached around 30 Yamaha Nouvo’s before considering closing the rental business down entirely.
 Hitting up to 5 breakdowns a day.
 The business model was failing and the realization that it could not be expanded became a real threat.

-The answer to the problem was the Suzuki Hayate!
+The answer to the problem is the Honda Airblade!